LLM Construction

 where , , and are learned scale and shift parameters.

 Pre-norm vs. post-norm.
 The original transformer (Vaswani et al., 2017) uses post-norm: .
 Most modern LLMs use pre-norm: .
-Pre-norm is more stable for training deep networks because the residual path is unobstructed.
+Pre-norm is more stable for training deep networks because the residual path stays unobstructed end to end.

 Feed-Forward Network